AJMCoder/Project2/README.md

 - Fixed an issue with the JavaScript where the class name wasnt matching correctly with the code within the JavaScrip section causing the function to not work.
 - Fixed an issue where I was not able to deploy the website due to the index.html, and style.css files being within another file.
 I separated the files and was then able to deploy the site on Github.
 - Fixed an issue where the JS for the score system wasn't working and updating the score.
 To fix, I needed to move the 'return' function to below the command script for the score system so that the 'return' function would no longer kill the commands.

+## Deployment
+The live version of the project is deployed at GitHub pages.

+The procedure for deployment followed the "Creating your site" steps provided in [GitHub Docs.](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)

+1. Log into GitHub.
+2. Locate the GitHub Repository that shall be deployed live.
+3. At the top of the repository, select Settings from the menu items.
+4. Scroll down the Settings page to the ”GitHub Pages" section and click on the ”Check it out here!”
+5. At the ”Source” section choose ”main” as Branch and root as folder and click ”Save”
+6. The website will deploy and the pages refreshes to provide the live link to the project.

+This link can be found here: https://ajmcoder.github.io/Project2/

 ## Credits